nov-lang/nov/README.md

 - remove uint?
 - optimize tail call recursion
 - tree shaking
+- The polymorphism in [Functions](#Functions) can be too weird and complex maybe just do like zig and accept a type as parameter instead

 ## Notes
 - Check previous step of crafting interpreters and implement them with